C++ Modules (C++20)

 import :helpers; // a module partition (only inside another module)

-import looks like a statement, but it must appear at the top of the file (after any global module fragment).
-It does not introduce names into the current scope — only the names the imported module exports.
+importlooks like a statement, but must appear at top of file (after global module fragment if any).- Doesn't introduce names into current scope — only names exported by the module.

 3. Defining a Module

-A module's primary interface unit declares the module and what it exports.
+- Primary interface unit declares the module + what it exports:

 // math.cppm (the .cppm extension is convention; not required)